 Balance Sheet

 Shown below is a typical format for a simple partnership balance sheet.
-Note, each general partner’s ending capital (from the partnership Capital Statement) is shown, as well as the total partnership ending capital as of the end of the accounting period.
+Note that each general partner’s ending capital (from the partnership capital statement) is shown, as well as the total partnership ending capital as of the end of the accounting period.